Jay Clarke (tennis): 2015

-Senior career
+Professional career

-2016–2017
+2016

 Clarke has risen from an ATP singles ranking of No. 1,621 in the world in June 2016 to a career high of No. 219 achieved on 4 December 2017.
 He trained with Andy Murray before the French Open and travelled with the Great Britain Davis Cup team for their tie against France.

+2017

-Clarke received a singles wild card for the 2017 Wimbledon qualifiers but lost in the final round.
+Clarke received a singles wildcard for the 2017 Wimbledon qualifiers but lost in the final round.
 Clarke was awarded a wildcard to the doubles main draw with Marcus Willis, where they reached the third round after upsetting the defending champions and second seeds Nicolas Mahut and Pierre-Hugues Herbert in a five-setter.

 2018

 Clarke made his ATP main draw debut at the Queen's Club Championships where he was given a wildcard into the singles event, he lost in straight sets to the American fifth seed Sam Querrey.
-Clarke was awarded a wild card to the main draw of the 2018 Wimbledon Championship for his grand slam singles debut.
-Clarke reached the semi-finals in the mixed doubles with Harriet Dart beating the first seeds in the third round.
+Clarke was awarded a wildcard to the main draw of the 2018 Wimbledon Championship for his grand slam singles debut.
+Clarke reached the semifinals in the mixed doubles with Harriet Dart beating the first seeds in the third round.

+2025

+Jay Clarke won his first title in three years and fourth Challenger title overall at the 2025 Macedonian Open.